Home

 1. Change the Default Admin Password

-• Use a unique password of at least 16 characters combining uppercase, lowercase, numbers, and symbols
+• Use a password of at least 16 characters with mixed case, numbers, and symbols

-• Change the admin username too if your router allows it (many do)
+• Change the admin username too, if your router allows it

-After changing this, log out and log back in to confirm the new credentials work before closing the tab.
+After changing the password, log out and log back in to confirm the new credentials work.

 2. Update Your Router's Firmware

-1. In your admin panel, find Administration โ†’ Firmware Update (location varies by manufacturer)
+1. In your admin panel, find Administration or Firmware Update (the exact location varies by manufacturer)

 2. Check for available updates and install any found

-3. Enable automatic updates if the option exists
+3. Enable automatic updates if the option exists.
+Netgear and Linksys both support this natively.

-4. Mark a reminder to check manually every 3 months for routers without auto-update
+4. Set a recurring reminder to check manually every three months on routers without auto-update

 3. Use WPA3 or WPA2-AES Encryption